AjaySingala/Oct2021ScalaBatch/project-0.md

 ### Project 0
 A Scala CLI (Command Line Interface) application.
-Data should be parsed from a CSV OR JSON file and persisted to MongoDB.
+Data should be parsed from a CSV OR JSON file and persisted to MongoDB OR Postgres.
 The functionality of the application beyond that is up to you, but here are a few suggestions:
 - journal app
 - banking app
 - business management system
 - simple text-based game
 - productivity tool
-- ecommerce app (customers,products, categories, orders)
 - ...?

 ## Application Requirements
-- Your application must perform basic CRUD (Create, Read, Update, Delete) functionality with data stored in a database
+- Your application must perform basic CRUD functionality with data stored in a database
 - Your application must be able to read JSON or CSV files, and store the data contained within those files in a database
 - Your application should have a CLI where users can interact with the application while it is running
 - Other than those requirements, the kind of application you have is up to you.